Funeral Insurance Frequently Asked Questions

 It’s important to remember that funeral insurance is highly regulated, so it’s hard to score “deals.”
 If you find something that looks too good to be true, you probably need to look at it more closely.
 It probably isn’t what you want or need.
 You can use strategies to lower your premiums, such as scaling back your service, locking in today’s prices through a preneed contract, or choosing term over whole life.
 We highly recommend that you create a funeral plan to help you think about what products and services you need.
 You may want to visit our page on funeral costs to learn more about how much money you need to set aside.

 You can purchase a funeral insurance policy through an insurance agent or a funeral service provider such as a funeral home.
 Some insurance companies sell the policies directly as well.
 Many people prefer to use an agent since it gives them a more personalized way to get customer service.
 There are many online sources for funeral insurance.
 This website, for example, offers a portal to policies provided by Gerber Life and Mutual of Omaha.
 We hope that you will consider requesting a quote here since we believe the policies provided by these companies are among the best out there.
-Click here to get an instant quote.
+Click here to get a free quote.

 You may be able to do the whole process online, but it is always best to talk with an agent to ask questions, get clarifications, and make sure that you understand exactly what you are buying.
 One good strategy is to request a quote online and then talk with an agent.
 This way, you can be confident you are getting the best policy for you at the best price.
 An independent agent (also called a broker) is typically self-employed and represents a variety of companies.
 An exclusive agent represents only one company and may be an employee of the company they represent.